jimbon25/wedding-invitation/README.md

   <img src="https://img.shields.io/github/last-commit/jimbon25/wedding-invitation?logo=github" alt="Last Commit" />
 </p>

-This is a digital wedding invitation app for Dimas & Niken, built with React, TypeScript, and Netlify Functions.
-The website is designed to be interactive, responsive, and user-friendly for all guests.
+This digital wedding invitation app is built with React, TypeScript, providing a seamless, interactive, and responsive experience for all guests.
+It features personalized invitations, RSVP and guest book forms protected by Google reCAPTCHA, and all submissions are securely sent to Discord via serverless functions.
+The app also includes a photo gallery, event details, gift and accommodation info, and a floating Gemini AI chat for instant Q&A. All guest interactions are processed securely, and the modern UI ensures accessibility and ease of use across devices.
 - **Screenshot:**

 <p align="center">